binlecode/example-todo-flask-mvc/README.md

 ## docker compose for local development

-The container is directly run in docker without docker compose above.
-If no external database is provided, the application falls back to use sqlite3 file db.
+When the container is directly run in docker alone above, there is no external database provided, the application uses sqlite3 file db as a fall-back option defined in [`config.py`](./config.py) file.
-See `config.py` for details.

 In `compose.yaml` file, a pgsql service is added for the persistence.
-And the database connection is set as a env var in the flask app container.
+The database connection is set as a env var in the flask app container.

 ```sh
 docker compose up --build